Flyingfish812/p2myth/docs/Ship/Scuuxun.md

 - REMP and LS are both fun to use.
 - Unfortunately, Scuuxun’s main is very annoying to use due to its sluggishness in travel speed.
+- Pile up your main weapon projectiles according to its slow speed.
+- When facing a vulture in the front with several ravens and sparrows at back, precharge your main at two side, then hit the vulture in the middle, finally use REMP at the back.
+It can fully utilize the damage, like "shooting the bull from behind the mountain".

 ## Trivia